Dealing With Medicine Side Effects and InteractionsSkip to the navigation

 Here are some things you can do to be sure that you're taking medicines safely.

 Make a list of all the medicines you take, and update it every time you get a new medicine.
 Use this form (What is a PDF document?) to track your medicines.
 If you stop taking a medicine, take it off your list.
 Keep a copy in your purse or wallet, and take it with you each time you see your doctor or see a new doctor.
 Have each doctor keep in your file a copy of your list of medicines.

 Include herbal and dietary supplements, vitamins, and over-the-counter medicines on your list, because they can cause problems when you take them with some medicines.
 For example, ginkgo biloba, ginseng, and large amounts of garlic may make bleeding more likely.
-That means they could be dangerous when taken with other medicines that may cause bleeding, like the blood thinner warfarin (such as Coumadin) or nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen.
+That means they could be dangerous when taken with other medicines that may cause bleeding, like blood thinners or nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen.